-How Do We Define a Group?
+How Do We Define a Group for Touring Purposes?

-Group Travel is the most economical way to travel.
 Most travel vendors give discounts for groups, however each vendor defines a group differently.
 Here are some of those breakdowns:

 - Hotels - 10 or more rooms per night